bdougall/TranQuality/README.md

 * `bestsnn_model_mistakes.ipynb`: analysis of best SNN model mistakes on paraphrase test set
 * `bestsnn_mbart_trans_eval.ipynb`: assigns a paraphrase probability score to each MBART translation using the best SNN
 * `bestsnn_indictrans_trans_eval.ipynb`: assigns a paraphrase probability to each IndicTrans translation using the best SNN

+## Fine tuning IndicBERT Models <a name="finetune"></a>
+Everything related to fine tuning IndicBERT models are in the subfolder [finetuning_indicBERT](finetuning_indicBERT).
+A detailed markdown is available in the subfolder that describes the contents.

 ## Translations_and_sacrebleu <a name="trans_sacrebleu"></a>
 Contains the scripts for creating the MBART and IndicTrans translations and calculating their SacreBleu scores compared to the target text; computes SacreBleu scores for the IndicBERT selected records.